23 Jan The Spiritual Exodus

 Throughout The Book of Exodus, Pharaoh’s magicians did the same kind of miracles Aaron did but at the end his staff swallowed their staffs (Exodus 7:12).
 When Balaam tried to curse the Hebrews, God forced him to bless them instead (Numbers 24:2-9).
 This describes how God’s power is mightier than any spiritualist, occultist, witch, or magician.
-Today many of us Christians are targeted by Satan’s human agents (Ephesians 6:12).
-However through the Holy Spirit, we can overcome Satan (Romans 8:37).
+Today many of us Christians are targeted by the kingdom of darkness (Ephesians 6:12).
+However through the Holy Spirit, we can overcome them (Romans 8:37).

 4. The Blood of the Lamb

 Just as the Hebrews were protected from the wrath of God by the blood of the lamb so are we as Christians (Revelation 12:11).
-God will judge and punish the world including at the end of the age.
-Whoever follows Christ will be protected by his blood and by protected by the wrath of God (John 3:36).
+God will judge and punish the world at the end of the age.
+Whoever follows Christ will be protected by his blood from the wrath of God (John 3:36).

 5. Holy Spirit